DataDog/datadog-agent/docs/public/components/migration.md

+!!! warning "Rework/update this page and add"

+    * How to status
+    * How to RC
+    * ...

 # Migrating to Components

 After your component has been created you can link it to other components such as flares (others like status pages, or health will come later).

-This page documents how to fully integrate your component in the Agent life cycle.
+This page documents how to fully integrate your component in the Agent ecosystem.

 ## Flare